Wasserwecken/markdownpaper/.doc/documentation.md

 <mdColumnBreak></mdColumnBreak>

 ## Introduction
-This is the documentation about *markdownpaper* and its usage.
-It covers all configuration options as well as the extended syntax, enabling important features like Citations and math formulas.
+This tool has no relation of dependency to LaTex and does not attempt to be feature complete to LaTex, all content is handeled by JavScript and rendered by your browser only.

+Academic and printing documents require some specific features like a table of contents or caption you can refer to.
+These and more features are supported an extended syntax which is covered by this document.

+Do not expect that any markdown content is rendered correctly.
+The focus is on academic and printing content.
+Rendering elements that are larger than a single page are not supported (e.g. large code sections).
+There are other tools to checkout for converting markdown into presentable HTML like [MkDocs](https://www.mkdocs.org/).

 <div>

 ### Content source
-There are three approaches to render markdown content:
+There are four approaches to render markdown content:
 1. Open the `index.html` locally and drag & drop your markdown file to render.
 1. Host the `index.html` as static Website with a markdown file on the webserver.
 The default path is `./contend.md`.
+1. Host the `index.html` as static Website and call it with the parameter `?content=path/to/markdown.md`.
 1. Embed markdown content directly into `index.html` by editing the first script tag with the id `mdContent` and removing the `src` attribute.

 The root path of any media defined in the markdown is the location of the `index.html`.
 The actual location of the content is NOT respected.
 Make sure that all resources, like images, use the root path of the `index.html`.

 Loading the markdown content automatically works only if the `index.html` is hosted, because the browser blocks fetching from local file paths.

-The default loading path can be changed by editing the `src` attribute in the first script tag with the id `mdContent`.
+The default loading path for a hosted service can be changed by editing the `src` attribute in the first script tag with the id `mdContent`.

 *IMHO:* My setup is [VSCode](https://code.visualstudio.com/) with the extension [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).
 This will host the `index.html` locally without headache and enables a live preview of the content.